Light Face

 There is an opportunity for a digital specialist to assist occasionally in social media development and website management of the Design Education Trust.
 (London based or near preferred for occasional in-person meetings.)

-There is an opportunity for an experienced manager to occasionally assist meetings along with the archiving of past Scholarship holders and their work.(London based or near preferred for occasional in-person meetings.)
+There is an opportunity for a special role in archiving of Charitable activity, including the details of past Scholarship holders and their work.(London based or near preferred for occasional in-person meetings.)

 3. INTERPLAY Competition Sponsors